Sir-Irk/Asteroids/README.md

 Play here: https://sir-irk.itch.io/asteroids

-Original version looked like this.
+Original version looked like this and the code is on the branch [original](https://github.com/Sir-Irk/Asteroids/tree/original).
 I've since added bloom and other stuff for fun.
 ![Til](https://github.com/Sir-Irk/Asteroids/blob/main/demo.gif)

 Minimal C compilation(dynamic linking with raylib)